Cuisinart Coffee Maker Not Brewing (Fix It Here FIRST!)

 Make sure that you use fresh, cold water for brewing purposes and not hot or lukewarm water.
 This can help to prevent any bacteria growth in the system due to extended periods of not using the coffeemaker.

-Step 4: If the water reservoir is empty, fill it with fresh, cold water and try brewing again
+4. Fill the reservoir with fresh, cold water and try brewing again

 Make sure that it’s filled with fresh, cold water and try brewing again.
 Avoid using tap water since it has a lot of impurities and debris.